-Table C-1 Changes between 6.15 and 6.14
+Table C-2 Changes between 6.15 and 6.14

-Change Topics affected Added comparison for Arm Compiler 5retain option and Arm Compiler 6 -0 option. • 3.1 Migration of compiler command-line options from Arm® Compiler 5 to Arm® Compiler 6 on page 3-32.
+Change Topics affected Added comparison for Arm Compiler 5retain option and Arm Compiler 6 -0 option. • 3.1 Migration of compiler command-line options from Arm [®] Compiler 5 to Arm [®] Compiler 6 on page 3-32.
 Corrected the miscellaneous directives translation table.
 Mentioned that .equ is a synonym for .set.
 5.18 Miscellaneous directives on page 5-102.
 5.19 Symbol definition directives on page 5-104.
 Improved explanation of when to use the volatile keyword to prevent unwanted removal of inline assembler code when building optimized output. • 3.4 Inline assembly with Arm® Compiler 6 on page 3-43.
 Added details of the new -Omin compiler option. • 2.4 Optimization differences on page 2-24.
 Removed outdated note about usingARM_use_no_argv with -00 optimization level in Arm Compiler 6.
 The -00 option now supports argv / argc optimization. • 2.4 Optimization differences on page 2-24.
 Updated the entry for the Arm Compiler 5multifile option. • 3.1 Migration of compiler command-line options from Arm® Compiler 5 to Arm® Compiler 6 on page 3-32.
-Update language extension compatibility section to clarify that the nomerge and notailcall Arm Compiler 5attributes are not supported in Arm Compiler 6, but that the Community features nomerge and not_tail_called may be considered. • 4.2 Language extension compatibility: attributes on page 4-58.
-Progressive terminology commitment added to Proprietary notices section (all documents).
-Proprietary notices
+Update language extension compatibility section to clarify that the nomerge and notailcall Arm Compiler 5 attributes are not supported in Arm Compiler 6, but that the Community features nomerge and not_tail_called might be considered.
+4.2 Language extension compatibility: attributes on page 4-58.